PyModuleManage/CoreManagement/CONTRIBUTING.md

 # Contribute

-If you have some comments, suggestions please feel free to send a e-mail to:
+If you have some comments, suggestions please feel free to send to my personal e-mail eamanu@eamanu.com

-1. The author personal e-mail address: kantorzsolt@yahoo.com or
-2. The maintainer personal e-mail address: emmanuelarias30@gmail.com

 ---